DavidZJHIT/DavidZJHIT.github.io/_pages/about.md

 ---
 permalink: /
-title: "WECOME TO MY HOMEPAGE"
+title: "WECOME TO MY "
 excerpt: "About me"
 author_profile: true
 redirect_from: